Unexpected shape of the primordial black hole mass function: Bimodality from the Broad power spectrum

 \section{Bimodality from the Broad power spectrum}

 The two typical limiting cases studied in the literature regarding the spectrum of enhanced primordial perturbations, correspond to very narrow or very broad $\p_\zeta$.
 While a narrow spectrum has the virtue of mathematical simplicity, a broad spectrum is a more natural outcome.
-If we set \be \mathcal{P}_{\zeta}(k) = \As\, \theta(k-k_{\rm IR})\,\theta(k_{\rm UV} - k), \ee then `broad' means $\alpha\equiv k_{\rm UV}/k_{\rm IR}\gg 1$.
+If we set \be \mathcal{P}_{\zeta}(k) = \As\, \theta(k-k_{\rm IR})\,\theta(k_{\rm UV} - k), \ee then `broad' means $\alpha\equiv k_{\rm UV}/k_{\rm IR}\gg 1$\footnote{We use the power spectrum shape given in Eq. \eqref{tophat} to maintain analytical control.
+However, we have also numerically verified the robustness of our findings for $\mathcal{P}_\zeta$ without sharp cutoffs.}.
 More specifically, we will see that broad and narrow spectra produce large differences whenever $\alpha\gtrsim 25$ for relevant values of the power spectrum amplitude.
 In terms of e-folds ($a=e^{N}$), this implies $N \gtrsim 3$.
 Thus, a wide class of inflationary models related to PBH formation falls into this category.

 To understand PBH abundances for a broad spectrum, it is useful to first reconsider the narrow case ($\alpha\to 1$) with a peak at the UV scale.
 There, the abundance is sharply peaked around masses $\sim M_H(r_c)$ where $r_c\simeq 2.74/k_{\rm UV}$ is the first zero of $\sigma_v$ \cite{nnstat1} (c.f.
 Appendix for a thorough discussion).
 As $\alpha$ increases, the ``UV" peak in the mass function persists, though it shifts to larger scales before saturating at $r\simeq 4/k_{\rm UV}$ for $\alpha\gtrsim 1.5$ ($N\gtrsim 0.4$).
 Moreover, as we discuss below, a second peak related to the IR scale is generated, making the predicted distribution bimodal.